MarwanMohamed95/LipSync-with-Face-Restoration/README.md

-# Lip Syncing
+# Lip Syncing with Face Restoration

 ## Overview

 This repository contains a system to generate high quality lip-synced videos using the Wav2Lip and GFPGAN models.
-The process involves generating English audio using text-to-speech model and genarating input image using diffusion model then creating corresponding lip-synced videos.
+The process involves generating English audio using text-to-speech model and genarating input image using diffusion model then creating corresponding high quality lip-synced videos by processing the frames using GFPGAN model.

 ## Steps